 While you still have time to start planning your New Year’s resolutions, it’s a possibility that you’re already thinking about what 2013 will bring.
 Traditionally everyone wants to shed some pounds, save more money, or maybe start a new job.
 If you’re looking for a big change, you might be considering buying a home.

-There are many ways you can prepare for such a big purchase.
-Of course you need to save for a down payment, but it’s also important to get your credit in order.
+There are many ways you can prepare for a mortgage loan.
+Of course you need to save for a down payment, but it’s also important to get your mortgage loan credit in order.

 If you haven’t checked your credit report recently, this is something you definitely want to do before applying with any lender.
 Look over your report and be mindful of any inaccuracies.
 You should be sure that all the information is correct and that no one has opened up accounts without your authorization.

 Late payment penalties or collections that are incorrect or false are something you want to try to get fixed.
 Getting your credit repaired can really help improve your credit score which could improve your chances of getting approved for the best mortgage loan for you.